 The Gaia Mission's Impact

 The Gaia mission, launched by the European Space Agency, has revolutionized galactic astronomy.
-By measuring the positions and velocities of stars with incredible precision, Gaia has enabled astronomers to create a three-dimensional map of the Milky Way.
+Also, by measuring the positions and velocities of stars with incredible precision, Gaia has enabled astronomers to create a three-dimensional map of the Milky Way.
 This map has revealed subtle features in the galaxy's structure, such as ripples and warps in the galactic disk.
 Gaia's data has also been used to study the distribution of dark matter and to test models of galaxy formation.

 Dark Matter's Role